ratatui/templates/async/book/src/01-structure.md

 In this section, let's just cover the contents of `main.rs`, `build.rs` and `utils.rs`.

 The `main.rs` file is the entry point of the application.
-Here's the complete file:
+Here's the complete `main.rs` file:

 ```rust,no_run,noplayground
 {{#include ../../src/main.rs:all}}